-Ramallah fell under Jordanian control after the first Arab-Israeli war in 1948.
+Ramallah fell under Jordanian rule after the first Arab-Israeli war in 1948.
 Jordan called the land it conquered the West Bank and this name remained after Israel won control of the area following the 6-Day War in 1967.
 Today, the city is the center of economic and political activity in Palestinian Authority (PA) controlled Palestine.

 Israeli tear gas grenades hang in the garden of Bilal Tamimi in the West Bank village of Nabi Saleh, 20km northwest of Ramallah.
-Bilal is an activist who has helped to lead weekly protests here, started in 2009, against the annexation of the village’s land by the Israelis.
+Bilal is an activist who has helped lead weekly protests here, started in 2009, against the annexation of the village’s land by the Israelis.

 Children watch pile of burning tires during a weekly protest in Kfar Qaddum, about 50km north of Ramallah.
-On Fridays all over the West Bank Palestinians clash with Israeli soldiers at protests against the ongoing occupation of their land.
+On Fridays all over the West Bank, Palestinians clash with Israeli soldiers at protests against the ongoing occupation of their land.
 The Israeli military use these confrontations to train their infantry soldiers.

 Palestinian flag at a protest.

 Israeli border police at the Qalandiya Checkpoint watch as Palestinian women cross the border.
-What started as a small checkpoint along the road from Ramallah to Jerusalem in the early 2000's turned into a sprawling, fortress-like complex.
+What started as a small checkpoint along the road from Ramallah to Jerusalem in the early 2000's has turned into a sprawling, fortress-like complex.

 A sleeping child, East Jerusalem.
 Palestinians, or Arab Israelis as they are sometimes called, make up about 40% of the population in Jerusalem, with the majority of them living on the Eastern side of the city.
 Despite being citizens of Israel, they have far fewer opportunities for education and employment than Jewish Israelis.

-From a roof, Ramallah
+From a roof, Ramallah.

-The ka’ak man, Ramallah
+The ka’ak man, Ramallah.

 A street market in Qalqilya, a city about 75km northeast of Ramallah.
 The city is surrounded by the Israeli built Separation Wall except for small gap that allows a single road into the city.
 Qalqilya is home to the West Bank’s only zoo.